Emma-2016/perl/README.md

-Perl scripts I write for work.
+Perl scripts wrote for work.